 What is convenient about these shrimp is that they also breed by keeping their eggs in the abdomen until they are big enough to look after themesleves, which is when the mother releases them, just like the ghost shrimp.
 These things are very easy to breed, but their small size, especially when it comes to the offspring, does make them a favorite food for many fish.

 So, if you want to make sure that you always have a healthy population of red cherry shrimp in your aquarium, it is wise to keep some of the breeding adults in a separate space away from potential predators.
 Because of their small size, you should really only house the red cherry shrimp with small and non-aggressive fish.
-These things like to eat a large variety of algae and therefore make for a great algae controlling animal to have in your aquarium.
+These things like to eat a large variety of algae (and other things which we cover on this post)and therefore make for a great algae controlling animal to have in your aquarium.

 Amano Shrimp OR Japanese Algae Eater Shrimp